 We have audited the accompanying financial statements of M/s.
-NeoBiocon FZ - LLC (the "Entity") comprise the statement of financial position as at March 31, 2024 and statement of profit or loss and other comprehensive income, statement of changes in equity, statement of cash flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies.
+NeoBiocon FZ - LLC (the "Entity") comprise the statement of financial position as at March 31, 2025 and statements of profit or loss and other comprehensive income, changes in equity, cash flows for the year then ended and notes to the financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at March 31, 2024 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at March 31, 2025 and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards).